EnigmaticJihad/xmoji/README.md

-# 🍋 Xmoji - Emoji Selector Script
+# 🍋 Xmoji - Emoji Selector

 Xmoji is a simple shell script that allows you to select and copy emoji characters to your clipboard using dmenu.